threexc/ecocode.ca/content/about/_index.md

 +++
 title = "About"
-description = "A about page of ..." template = "prose.html"
+description = "An about page of ..." template = "prose.html"
 insert_anchor_links = "none"